-Our ship having got laden, we returned to London in January, 1785.
-When she was ready again for another voyage, the captain being an agreeable man, I sailed with him from hence in the spring, March 1785, for Philadelphia.
-On the 5th of April, we took our departure from the lands-end, with a pleasant gale; and about nine o'clock that night the moon shone bright, and the sea was smooth, while our ship was going free by the wind, at the rate of about four or five miles an hour.
-At this time another ship was going nearly as fast as we on the opposite point, meeting us right in the teeth, yet none on board observed either ship until we struck each other forcibly head and head, to the astonishment and consternation of both crews.
-She did us much damage, but I believe we did her more; for when we passed by each other, which we did very quickly, they called to us to bring to, and hoist out our boat, but we had enough to do to mind ourselves; and in about eight minutes we saw no more of her.
+Our ship having got laden, we returned to London in January 1785.
+When she was ready again for another voyage, the captain being an agreeable man, I failed with him from hence in the spring, March 1785, for Philadelphia.
+On the 5th of April we took our departure from the land's-end, with a pleasant gale; and about nine o'clock that night the moon shone bright, and the sea was smooth, while our ship was going free by the wind at the rate of about four or five miles an hour .- At this time another ship was going nearly as fast as we on the opposite point, meeting us right in the teeth, yet none on board observed either ship until we struck each other forcibly head and head, to the assonishment and consternation of both crews.
+She did us much damage, but I believe we did her more; for when we patfed by each other, which we did very quickly, they called to us to bring to, and hoist out our boats. but we had enough to do to mind ourfelves; and in about eight minutes we faw no more of her.
 We refitted as well as we could the next day, and proceeded on our voyage, and in May arrived at Philadelphia.

-I was very glad to see this favorite old town once more; and my pleasure was much increased in seeing the worthy Quakers freeing and easing the burdens of many of my oppressed African brethren.
-It rejoiced my heart when one of these friendly people took me to see a free school, they had erected for every denomination of black people, whose minds are cultivated here, and forwarded to virtue; and thus they are made useful members of the community.
-Does not the success of this practice say loudly to the planters, in the language of scripture-'Go ye and do likewise.'

-In October, 1785, I was accompanied by some of the Africans, and presented this address of thanks to the gentlemen called Friends or Quakers, in Grace-church-Court, Lombard-street:
+I was [339] I was very glad to fee this favourite old town once more; and my pleafure was much increased in seeing the worthy quakers freeing and easing the burthens of many of my oppressed African brethren.
+It rejoiced my heart when one of these friendly people took me to see a free-school they had erected for every denomination of black people, whose minds are cultivated here, and forwarded to virtue; and thus they are made useful members of the community.
+Does not the success of this practice say loudly to the planters, in the language of scripture-"Go ye, and do" likewise!"
+In October 1785, I was accompanied by some of the Africans, and presented this address of thanks to the gentlemen called Friends or Quakers, in Whitehart-Court, Lombard-Street: GENTLEMEN, By reading your book, entitled a a Caution to Great Britain and her Colonies, concerning the Calamitous State of the enflaved Negroes, We, part of the poor, oppressed, needy, and much degraded negroes, desire to approach you, with this address of thanks, with our inmost love and warmest acknowledgment; and with the deepest sense Q 2 of your benevolence, unwearied labour, and kind interpolition, towards breaking the yoke of flavery, and to administer a little comfort and ease to thousands and tens of thousands of very grievously afflicted and too heavy burthened negroes.